velashevich/SNPcap-seq/README.md

 Posterior genotypes can then be computed with SS5.py using a Bayesian-based approach where we update the priors with linearized genotype likelihood ANGSD output:

 python3 SS5.py <prior_file> <likelihood_file> <output_name>

+To calculate directional and absolute bias metrics, their average values for specimens and allele-pairs, produce heatmaps and boxplots, and test for statistical significance, run SS10.r and SS10_1.r, respectively.
+These scripts need some polishing.